raphaelquast/EOmaps/docs/api_basics.rst

   - ``Maps.CRS`` is just an accessor for ``cartopy.crs``
   - For a full list of available projections see: `Cartopy projections <https://scitools.org.uk/cartopy/docs/v0.15/crs/projections.html>`_

+..
+  use 2 autosummary directives to create the files but avoid putting them in the TOC

 .. autosummary::
     :toctree: generated
     :nosignatures: